 Are you an Anne, Nancy, Anna, Hannah, Anita, Roseanne, or Lilian?
 Are you a Joachim, Joaquin, Akim, or Yachim?
 If so, happy Name Day!
 July 26 is the Feast of St. Anne and St. Joachim, the parents of the Blessed Virgin Mary.
-This is the first year the Kim family is throwing a proper feast for our heavenly grandparents, so come along with us as we get to know them!
+Here are some ways to celebrate the feast for our heavenly grandparents.

 - Most of what we know about St. Anne and her husband St. Joachim comes from the Protoevangelium of James.
 This “gospel” is not part of the Bible, but it does detail some aspects of the early life of the Blessed Virgin Mary that are an important part of the tradition handed down from the apostles.
 While it does not command the same reverence as Scripture, it is considered a reliable record of the beliefs of the earliest Christian community.

 - St. Joachim was a wealthy shepherd whose heart ached to be a father.
 He retreated to the desert to pray for a child like his father in faith Abraham.
 He fasted and prayed.
 God blessed him with an even richer inheritance than Abraham — he would be the father of the Mother of the Messiah!